thehxdev/aptgit/README.md

 # aptgit
-aptgit is a package manager for Github releases.
+aptgit is a package and version manager for Github releases.

 > [!WARNING]
-> This project is not even in alpha stage and this is only a working prototype.
+> This project is in alpha stage.

 ## Build
-First install GNU make and Go compiler.
+First install [GNU make](https://www.gnu.org/software/make/) and [Go compiler](https://go.dev).
 Then build aptgit:
 ```bash
 make
 ```